Unicon/grouper-mcp/docs/STREAMABLE_HTTP_IMPLEMENTATION.md

 }

 main().catch((error) => {
-  logger.error('Fatal error in HTTP server:', error);
+  logger.error('Fatal error in HTTPS server:', error);
   process.exit(1);
 });
 ```

-**Why**: This is the HTTP server entry point that handles Streamable HTTP transport with session management.
+**Why**: This server supports both HTTPS (default, required by most AI agents) and HTTP (fallback for testing).
+It loads SSL certificates from the `certs/` directory.

 ---